Anna Jane Vardill: Life

-In 1815 she created a mystery for later students when she published a sequel to Samuel Taylor Coleridge's poem "Christabel" in the European Magazine in August 1815.
-The mystery was how was this possible as Coleridge did not publish his original poem until almost a year later in May 1816.
+In 1815, she created a mystery for later students when she published a sequel to Samuel Taylor Coleridge's poem "Christabel" in the European Magazine in August 1815.
+The mystery was how was this possible as Coleridge did not publish his original poem until almost a year later, in May 1816.

-In 1822 she moved to Kirkcudbright to live at her new husband's estate in Scotland.
+In 1822, she moved to Kirkcudbright to live at her new husband's estate in Scotland.
 She took Peter Niven's name but still continued to use the nom de plume of "V".
-In 1825 the poet Eleanor Anne Porden died of tuberculosis as her husband sailed out to find the North West Passage.
+In 1825, the poet Eleanor Anne Porden died of tuberculosis as her husband sailed out to find the North West Passage.
 Porden left her attic chest to Vardill and in 1830 she used this as the subject of a poem addressed to her five-year-old daughter.
-By 1834 Coleridge was dead and John Abraham Heraud published his view that Vardill's 1815 poem that was a sequel to Coleridge's poem was actually written by Coleridge.
+By 1834, Coleridge was dead and John Abraham Heraud published his view that Vardill's 1815 poem that was a sequel to Coleridge's poem was actually written by Coleridge.

 Started to publish her work with for the European Magazine in 1809 and she would continue to publish there until 1852.

 Later in life, widowed after her marriage to James Niven, she later became a close friend of novelist Mary Russell Mitford.

 Vardill had homes in London and Skipton.
-She died in Skipton in 1852.
+She died in Skipton, on 4 June 1852, aged 70.